vivekhub/password-generator/README.md

 I had written this for my personal use but decided to open source it in a fairly open MIT license so you can take and modify it for your own use as well.

+# Similar Tools
+On linux there are a bunch of tools.  pwdgen, xkcdpass, diceware.
+The funny and innovative one is the xkcdpass which came out of the [XKCD.936 comic](https://xkcd.com/936/).

 # Developer Notes